 If you're just starting out and exploring a new business idea, it could take a while for you to make enough income to live on.
 If you’re starting out your small business as a side venture in addition to working a day job, keep reinvesting your business income into your company until you can afford to pay yourself a small wage, suggests Stewart.

 Look toward your budget for personal expenses to figure out how much you need to cover your bills.
-Next, try to pay yourself an income that meets 10 percent of your personal expenses.
-As your business grows, bump up your salary to 20 percent (and so on).
+Next, try to pay yourself an income that meets 10% of your personal expenses.
+As your business grows, bump up your salary to 20% (and so on).